the 6 ways horses learn

 Effective communication builds trust between trainers and horses.

-When trainers use consistent body language and expression throughout training sessions, they establish a reliable form of communication that horses can rely on.
+When trainers use consistent body language and expression throughout training sessions, they establish reliable communication that horses can rely on.

 Horses are social animals that thrive on positive reinforcement and forming strong bonds.